swyxio/swyxdotio/content/writing/technical/failure-hsl-palette-theming.md

 This isn't a typical blogpost, because it reflects a failure to ship a feature I wanted, but I am noting down what I learned through this.
 I think I will come back and pick it back up again.

-> [The top feedback I got from this post](https://twitter.com/swyx/status/1222307420396875776) is that instead of HSL, I should try the [HSLuv](https://hsluv.org) color space.
-I will try that in future.
+> [The top feedback I got from this post](https://twitter.com/swyx/status/1222307420396875776) is that instead of HSL, I should try the [HSLuv](https://hsluv.org) or [CIELab/Lch](https://www.colourphil.co.uk/lab_lch_colour_space.shtml) color space.
+I will try that in future but for now sticking to RGB.

 ## Motivation - add Customizable Palette Theming